Pay it forward: 1999 novel, film and subsequent projects

 In 1999, Catherine Ryan Hyde's novel Pay It Forward was published and then adapted in 2000 into a film of the same name, distributed by Warner Bros. and starring Kevin Spacey, Helen Hunt and Haley Joel Osment.
 In Ryan Hyde's book and movie, it is described as an obligation to do three good deeds for others in response to a good deed that one receives.
 Such good deeds should accomplish things that the other person cannot accomplish on their own.
 In this way, the practice of helping one another can spread geometrically through society, at a ratio of three to one, creating a social movement with an impact of making the world a better place.

-The Pay it Forward Movement and Foundation was founded in the USA helping start a ripple effect of kindness acts around the world.
-The newly appointed president of the foundation, Charley Johnson, had an idea for encouraging kindness acts by having a Pay it Forward Bracelet that could be worn as a reminder.
+The Pay it Forward Foundation was founded in the United States helping start a ripple effect of kindness acts around the world.
+The foundation had an idea for encouraging kindness acts by giving away Pay it Forward Bracelets that can be worn as a reminder.
 Since then, over a million Pay it Forward bracelets have been distributed in over 100 countries sparking acts of kindness.
 Few bracelets remain with their original recipients, however, as they circulate in the spirit of the reciprocal or generalized altruism.

+PIFster, a 501(c)(3) organization that democratizes the 'Pay It Forward' concept by combining micro-donations and community voting was founded in 2023 in the United States.
+PIFster allows users to contribute as little as $1 per month and nominate local causes they believe deserve support.
+The platform then facilitates community voting to determine which nominated charities receive the collected funds.
+This approach empowers individuals to participate in philanthropy and directly impact their communities, regardless of their financial capacity.

 In 2007, International Pay It Forward Day was founded in Australia by Blake Beattie.
-It has now spread to 70 countries with over 50 state and city proclamations.
+Pay it Forward day happens on 28 April, and has now spread to 70 countries with over 50 state and city proclamations.
 It is estimated that it has inspired over five million acts of kindness and has featured on 7, 9, 10, ABC, NBC, Fox 5, Fox 8 and Global News in Canada.

 On April 5, 2012, WBRZ-TV, the American Broadcasting Company affiliate for the city of Baton Rouge, Louisiana, did a story on The Newton Project, a 501(c)(3) outreach organization created to demonstrate that regardless of how big the problems of the world may seem, each person can make a difference simply by taking the time to show love, appreciation and kindness to the people around them.
 It is based on the classic pay-it-forward concept, but demonstrates the impact of each act on the world by tracking each wristband with a unique ID number and quantifying the lives each has touched.
-The Newton Project’s attempt to quantify the benefits of a Pay It Forward type system can be viewed by the general public at their website.
+The Newton Project's attempt to quantify the benefits of a Pay It Forward type system can be viewed by the general public at their website.